intro-to-data/Labs/Week 07/README.md

     ## 4 TV Shows       2

-According to this, there are two playlists each for “Audiobooks”, “Movies”, and “Music”.
+According to this, there are two playlists each for “Audiobooks”, “Movies”, and “Music”, and “TV Shows”.
 Each of these playlist names has a duplicate, but no name is duped more than twice.
 Fortunately, `PlaylistId` is never duped.

 ``` r
 ## Task 01.
 Where are my audiobook playlists?
 Playlists %>%
     group_by(PlaylistId) %>%
     count() %>%